 As she sat huddled in despair, a small voice spoke to her.
 It seemed to come from far away, yet it was familiarly close.
 Falling like soft drops of dew, it addressed her with love and concern — ‘’My child, this is Kaliyug.
 The age in which the war is not of the victory of good over evil like in Tretayug, or for that matter of dharma over adharma as in Dwaparyug.
 It is now a battle of truth over falsehood.
 And falsehood is sure to kill falsehood while those who strive to walk the path of truth will watch from the ring-side, mere witnesses and spectators.

 The laws of Nature and karma are impartial.
 You have sided with those who have believed in lies and hypocrisy and somewhere you too got corrupted by the power vested in you.
 Today, you stand in solidarity 24×7, helpless and powerless to go against the clique’ you all so carefully built.
 Only truth can deliver you, and truth is simplest for the honest and most cumbersome for the dishonest.
 Take the leap of faith, become righteous, and the ‘right’ shall welcome you rightfully!”

 ‘Barkha bairan zara tham ke barso….’
 Monsoon knew, her time was up.
 She had to get ‘modified’ or lose her self into oblivion.

 She had to be ready for a quantum leap.

 Anjali ‘Anubhuti’ is a trustee of Pranam, a movement dedicated to truth love karm and light, the essence of true spirituality.
 Pranam aspires to re-connect humans and humanity to Nature, her laws and Universal Consciousness, through Dhyan and working on the self.

 She is also on various committees dedicated towards revival of Indian crafts and textiles.
-Anjali is an award winning design graduate from NIFT, an MBA and currently runs her own business.
+Anjali is an award winning design graduate from NIFT, New Delhi, an MBA and currently runs her own business.